bayesedpharmacist/Mushrooms_classifier/README.md

 ### Ongoing work and future perspectives
 Currently, I am working on improving the model by adding custom layers to force hierarchical classification, i.e. first classifying the family and then the species.

+PS.
+The code in this repository, naturally cannot be executed without the training dataset.